getsentry/sentry-javascript/docs/config.rst

 .. describe:: includePaths

-    An array of regex patterns to indicate which urls are a part of your app in the stack trace.
+    An array of regex patterns to indicate which URLs are a part of your app in the stack trace.
 All other frames will appear collapsed inside Sentry to make it easier to discern between frames that happened in your code vs other code.
-It'd be suggested to add the current page url, and the host for your CDN.
+It'd be suggested to add the current page URL, and the host for your CDN.

     .. code-block:: javascript